By Rudi Kesic – CEO at Verify 365

 Generally, solicitors firms in the UK are expected to take a risk-based approach — no one size fits all.
 This typically means new clients are assessed during the initial AML process to decide whether CDD or EDD is necessary.

 Customer due diligence (CDD) and enhanced due diligence (EDD) are different tiers of know your customer (KYC) processes completed by law firms when opening new matters.
-The regulations are mandated by regulatory agencies such as the Solicitors Regulation Authority, HM Land Registry and the Law Society of England and Wales.
+The regulations are mandated by regulatory agencies such as the Solicitors Regulation Authority, HM Land Registry and the England and Wales.

 Regulation varies both depending on where in the world you are and in which area of legal practice you operate – and you should always seek local AML compliance advice depending on your specific circumstances – but there are some broad similarities regardless of geography and industry.